Getinnov/Kubernetes_setup/README.md

 ### Installation and setup step by step:

-These steps will allow you to install k3s-server on a new master node and have a traefik ingress cert-manager.
+These steps will allow you to install k3s-server on a new master node and have an automatic traefik ingress https using let's encrypt

   * Edit `./cert-manager/kustomization.yaml`: